Man charged with killing ex-girlfriend, 3 others

 Raymond Bailey, 37, of Kinross was charged with four counts of first-degree murder, Wayne County prosecutor Kym Worthy said.

-Bailey is accused of killing ex-girlfriend Laura Tanner, Sarah Grupa and brothers Forrest Sampson and Neal Sampson.
+Bailey is accused of killing ex-girlfriend Laura Tanner, 35, her sister Sarah Grupa, 38, Forrest Sampson, 28, and Neal Sampson, 30.
+The Sampsons were brothers and were related to the women.
 Police were called to a home in Sumpter Township on Saturday.

 Bailey was arrested a day later in Bay County and was in a hospital Wednesday.
 It wasn’t immediately known if he has an attorney who could comment on the case.